Sara Björk Gunnarsdóttir

-Sara Björk Gunnarsdóttir (born 29 September 1990) is an Icelandic professional footballer who plays as a midfielder for Italian Serie A club Juventus FC.
+Sara Björk Gunnarsdóttir (born 29 September 1990) is an Icelandic professional footballer who plays as a midfielder for Saudi Women's Premier League club Al Qadsiah.

-Sara Björk was part of the Iceland women's national football team from 2007 to 2022 and represented her country at the 2009, 2013 2017 and 2022 editions of the UEFA Women's Championship.
+Sara Björk was part of the Iceland women's national football team from 2007 to 2022 and represented her country at the 2009, 2013, 2017, and 2022 editions of the UEFA Women's Championship.
 She is the only woman to have been named the Icelandic Sportsperson of the Year twice, in 2018 and 2020.
 In August 2020, she became the first Icelander to win the UEFA Women's Champions League.

 Club career

 Sara Björk joined local team Haukar at the age of six and remained until she was 18.

+FC Malmö

 After three subsequent seasons with Breiðablik, she left Iceland in 2011, to sign a three-year professional contract with Swedish club LdB FC Malmö.
 She was an immediate success in Sweden, contributing 12 goals as Malmö won the Damallsvenskan title.
 In August 2013 she announced the extension of her Malmö contract for another two and a half seasons via Twitter.

+VfL Wolfsburg

 In May 2016, Sara Björk announced that she would not extend her contract with Malmö (now known as FC Rosengård) and planned to leave Sweden after winning four Damallsvenskan titles in five years.
 At that stage she did not confirm speculation that she was heading for German club VfL Wolfsburg.
 Shortly afterwards the transfer to Wolfsburg was made official, ahead of their 2016–17 season.
 In her four seasons with Wolfsburg, the club won the Frauen-Bundesliga and the German Cup each year.

+Olympique Lyonnais

 On 1 July 2020, she joined Olympique Lyonnais.
 On 9 August, she won her first title with the club when it defeated Paris Saint-Germain in the Coupe de France after penalties.
 On 30 August, she scored one goal in Olympique Lyonnais' 3–1 win against her former club, Wolfsburg, in the UEFA Women's Champions League final.

 In December 2020, Sara was named the Icelandic Sportsperson of the Year, becoming the first woman to win it twice.
 In April 2021, she announced that she was pregnant with her first child.
 She returned to the pitch in March 2022.
 In May the same year, she confirmed that she would leave Lyon at the end of the season.

+Juventus

 On 1 July 2022, Sara joined Juventus.
+She achieved the 2022–23 Coppa Italia with her club following a 1–0 win over Roma in the final.

+Al Qadsiah

+On 3 August 2024, Sara signed for Saudi Women's Premier League side Al Qadsiah.